 Tubeless Conversion Index Page

-These two methods are the only professional spoked wheel options I know of available in the UK.
+These methods are the professional spoked wheel options I know of available in the UK.
 In the US Woody’s Wheel Works have been sealing rims for years, but even they admit it’s a tricky business.
-All will probably insist your supplied rim has a safety bead.
+All will probably insist your supplied rim has a safety ‘MT’ bead.

 BARTubeless polymer band

-A new idea I tried in late 2015 on my CB500X was permanent rim sealing by BARTubeless in Italy (left), as suggested by Rally Raid.
-I was one of the first in the UK to try this.
+I was one of the first in the UK to try this in late 2015 on my CB500X: permanent rim sealing by BARTubeless in Italy (left).
 They come with a 4-year guarantee.
 A polymer is applied and sets hard in the well of the wheel, which has been heated by steam.
-It gets done in Italy.

 I thought I had no air loss but tbh I don’t think I checked much, and over a couple of months there was quite a lot of leakage.
 Could have been the tyre bead, the valve, even the alloy rim might be porous.
 At an MoT weeks later they noticed the pressures were well down, but the stiff TL tyres disguised this, as they so often do.

-Note in the picture top left the label says not to drop below 1.6bar (21psi) because the rims used by RR then did not have safety lips.
+Note in the picture top left the label says not to drop below 1.6bar (21psi) because the rims used by RR then did not have MT safety lips.
 They probably offer safety-bead rims now; certainly on the Africa Twin Bart rims they now sell.
-In the UK, wheel specialists Central Wheel Services near Birmingham will BARTubeless two wheels for you for £300.
+In the UK, wheel specialists Central Wheel Services near Birmingham will BARTubeless two wheels for you.

 Balance the cost of either of these proprietary rim sealings with the many hours but modest cost and possible satisfaction of doing it yourself.

-Central Wheel Components in the UK do a version of the BARTubeless spoke sealing.
-They call it Airtight. and again, as far as I know, I was among the first to try it on my Himalayan ride to Western Sahara.
-It costs £120 a wheel but it’s done in the UK (by ATS, a UK tyre outlet owned by Michelin).
+Central Wheel Components in the UK do a version of the Haan sealing band.
+They call it Airtight. and again, as far as I know, I was among the first to try it on my Himalayan ride to Western Sahara in 2019.
+It cost £120 a wheel then but it’s done in the UK (by ATS Euromaster, a UK tyre outlet owned by Michelin).

-There’s not much more detail on this brief page.
-Because the band version is vulcanised – a form of chemically (sulphur) assisted rubber ‘heat welding’ – rather than just glued like tapes or sealants, you’d hope the seal will be more secure and permanent, certainly more than tape which can come away when it gets hot.
+More on this page.
+Because the band version is vulcanised – a form of chemically assisted rubber ‘heat welding’ – rather than just glued like tapes or sealants, you’d hope the seal will be more secure and permanent, certainly more than tape which can come away when it gets hot.

 I had this system on the rear wheel of my Himalayan on an Excel rim with the safety lip and fitted with a Michelin Anakee Wild 130/80-17 M/C 65R TL plus a splash of Slime.